threefoldfoundation/info_threefold_pub/wiki/orgstructure/governance.md

 ## is TFT a security

 For sure not, TFT is NOT a security.
+We also never did an ICO.

 We did research and had legal advice in 4 jurisdictions